andre-j3sus/isel-leic-notes/3rd-semester/ipw/1-http.md

 * **Stateless** protocol, meaning that each time a request is made, the server has **no knowledge of the previous request**;
 * **Sessionful** protocol, meaning that the server can hold information about the client, by using **cookies**;

+> The target of an HTTP request is called a "resource".
+HTTP does not limit the nature of a resource; it merely defines an interface that might be used to interact with resources.
+Each resource is identified by a Uniform Resource Identifier (URI), as described in Section 2.7 of [RFC7230].

+---

+## Uniform Interface

+> HTTP provides a uniform interface for interacting with a resource, regardless of its type, nature, or implementation, via the manipulation and transfer of representations.

+* The HTTP is nor resource-specific, meaning that it can be used to transfer any type of data;
+* Requests are directed to resources using a generic interface, with standard semantics;
+* This helps to decouple the client and the server, allowing them to evolve independently;

 ---
 ---